-The directors submit this statement to the members of the Company together with the audited consolidated financial statements of the Group and statement of financial position of the Company for the financial year ended 31 December 2020.
+The directors submit this statement to the members of Kim Heng Ltd. (the "Company") together with the audited consolidated financial statements of the Company and its subsidiaries (collectively the "Group") and statement of financial position of the Company for the financial year ended 31 December 2022.